 We put together a little review on Bloop Animation.
 It took a couple of hours and a couple of email lists, but we spent some time with the Bloop Animation content to try and get a better feel for what’s really going on over there at Bloop.

 Here’s the Bloop Scoop, as we understand it: Morr Meroz is the creator of Bloop Animation.
 His rise to internet relevance began with a YouTube channel.
 It gained in popularity until he decided to make his Bloop Animation Blog.

 The blog continued to grow and now he offers pay-to-use courses to help up-and-coming animators with their budding careers.
 It’s a tale as old as time.

-Let’s start with his free stuff, because you’re always supposed to start with the free stuff (you don’t walk into Costco, buy a 20 lb box of spinach-stuffed pierogies, and THEN try a sample of the product from the nice, hair-netted attendant…).
+Let’s start with his free stuff because you’re always supposed to start with the free stuff (you don’t walk into Costco, buy a 20 lb box of spinach-stuffed pierogies, and THEN try a sample of the product from the nice, hair-netted attendant…).

 The flagship of the Bloop Animation free material is his 34-page ebook, which you can download for free after supplying a valid email address.
-Make sure the email address is valid, because the downloadable link is sent to you via email.
+Make sure the email address is valid because the downloadable link is sent to you via email.

 Even though the book is only 34 pages long, it’s actually stuffed with some decent information to help get you started on making an animated film.
-Meroz stresses over and over that the best thing you can do as an animator is create.
+Meroz stresses over and over that the best thing you can do as an animator is creating.
 We happen to agree with that…one point for Bloop.

 The first section of the Free ebook (freebook, from now on) is packed with motivation for continuing to create, and why you should “make a second film.”
 By that, he means continuing to create after you graduate college.
-If you aren’t in college yet, go ahead and make a first film.
+If you aren’t in college yet, go ahead and make the first film.